Kash1503/user-centric-frontend-development-milestone-project/README.md

 All testing completed on Safari and Google Chrome at both mobile and desktop size on macbook pro and iphone 7 Plus.
 Unable to see difference between browsers tested on.

 1. Booking Form:
-    i.
-Go to the 'Booking' page
+ - Go to the 'Booking' page
-   ii.
-Attempted to submit an empty form iii.
-Attempted to input invalid email format iv.
-Attempted to input alphabetic characters into the 'phone number' field
+ - Attempted to submit an empty form
+ - Attempted to input invalid email format
+ - Attempted to input alphabetic characters into the 'phone number' field
-    v.
-Completed form and checked there was no error message
+ - Completed form and checked there was no error message

 2. Contact section responsiveness:
-    i.
-Go to the 'Booking' page
+ - Go to the 'Booking' page
-   ii.
-Check the contact information is readable on all resolutions/devices
+ - Check the contact information is readable on all resolutions/devices

 3. Back Catalogue:
-    i.
-Go to the 'Music' page
+ - Go to the 'Music' page
-   ii.
-Attempted to play video file iii.
-Attempted to play audio file iv.
-Tested use of the audio/video controls
+ - Attempted to play video file
+ - Attempted to play audio file
+ - Tested use of the audio/video controls
-    v.
-Ensured cover images and content was visible/audiable on all resolutions
+ - Ensured cover images and content was visible/audiable on all resolutions

 4. Latest content:
-    i.
-Go to the 'Music' page
+ - Go to the 'Music' page
-   ii.
-Checked that the youtube link was visible on all resolutions iii.
-Tested link to ensure it opened new tab and took user to the youtube page
+ - Checked that the youtube link was visible on all resolutions
+ - Tested link to ensure it opened new tab and took user to the youtube page

 5. Social Links:
-    i.
-Go to the 'Home' page
+ - Go to the 'Home' page
-   ii.
-Test all social media links in header and footer to ensure new tab is opened and appropriate page is loaded iii.
-Cycled through every page and repeated test
+ - Test all social media links in header and footer to ensure new tab is opened and appropriate page is loaded
+ - Cycled through every page and repeated test

 6. Band information page:
-    i.
-Go to the 'The Band' page
+ - Go to the 'The Band' page
-   ii.
-Hovered each image to ensure animation played iii.
-Checked to see all text stayed within parent image iv.
-Ensured all text was legible and visible at all resolutions
+ - Hovered each image to ensure animation played
+ - Checked to see all text stayed within parent image
+ - Ensured all text was legible and visible at all resolutions
-    v.
-Tested between desktop and mobile to ensure information is readable and user friendly on all devices
+ - Tested between desktop and mobile to ensure information is readable and user friendly on all devices

 7. Newsletter Form:
-    i.
-Go to the 'Home' page
+ - Go to the 'Home' page
-   ii.
-Tested submit button with empty form to ensure required fields were functioning correctly iii.
-Tested submit button with complete form to ensure it was successful iv.
-Attempted to input invalid email format to ensure data type is correct
+ - Tested submit button with empty form to ensure required fields were functioning correctly
+ - Tested submit button with complete form to ensure it was successful
+ - Attempted to input invalid email format to ensure data type is correct
-    v.
-Tested modal button on smaller resolutions to ensure modal loads and form works as per testing above
+ - Tested modal button on smaller resolutions to ensure modal loads and form works as per testing above

 Encountered various bugs while testing: